Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - Once this is done, decorate it with beads or sitaras.
 Stick them with glue.
 You can purchase the sponge of a suitable colour, cut it into a star shape, decorate it with beads or sitaras.
 Golden threads can be entwined used for decoration.
 And then stick it with glue.

 - Knot the thread uniquely, Put the beads in the threads.
 Put a locket in the middle of the beads.
 Then at last tie both the ends.

 - Your fabulous Rakhi for Raksha Bandhan is ready!

 Method 6: Photo-frame Rakhi

 Instead of making the base of the Rakhi in the traditional way (Resham), one can use varied fancy silk or net, by doing running stitch on one side of a rectangular piece.
-By stretching the thread one can get around the base that looks trendy as well as different.
-To make it look nicer one can add layers of the same in different colors.
+By stretching the thread, one can get around the base that looks trendy as well as different.
+To make it look nicer, one can add layers of the same in different colours.

 Method 8: Teddy Rakhi

 - Take a piece of an old t-shirt and fill it with cotton.